-When you’re working with a list in Python, you may encounter a situation where you want to randomize the order of items in a list.
-For instance, if you’re creating a program that chooses the winner of a raffle at your store, you may want to have that program select a winner by randomly reorganizing the list of participants.
+You may encounter a situation where you want to randomize the order of items in a list.
+For instance, say you’re creating a program that chooses the winner of a raffle at your store.
+You may want to have that program select a winner by randomly reorganizing the list of participants.

 Python Shuffle List

 The random.shuffle() Python function randomly reorders items in a list.
 This method is useful for applications where you want to retrieve an item from a list at random.
 The random.shuffle() method modifies an original list.
 This method does not create a new list.

 A list stores collections of data.
 Python lists are ordered, which means that when you store an item in a list, it will stay in that position.
 While this is an important feature of lists, you may be creating a program that needs to shuffle the order of a list.

 random.shuffle() is part of the random library, which implements pseudo-random number generators in Python.
 This means that before we can use the random.shuffle() method, we need to import the random library into our code.
 We can do so by adding the following to our code:

 import random random.shuffle(list_name, function)